Low-income Americans are more likely to live in housing that wastes energy, which saddles them with disproportionately high energy costs.

 “There are so many different programs that have been cut, rolled back, or attacked,” said Michelle Romero, the deputy director of Green For All, a non-profit founded by Van Jones.
 “Without programs that invest in helping low-income communities afford energy efficiency, you’re going to see the disparity increase.”

 LIHEAP is the government’s largest grant focused on low-income energy affordability.
 But it’s been cut by a third since 2009.
 Trump has threatened to eliminate LIHEAP entirely, along with similar programs like the Department of Energy’s Weatherization Assistance Program.
 For now, the programs are still funded, but advocates remain uneasy.
-“We don’t know what’s going to happen,” said Evans.
+“We don’t know what’s going to happen,” said Evens.
 “Predictability has kind of gone out the window.
 So we have to be really, really vigilant.”

 As funding contracts, efficiency initiatives are the first to go.
 Only 14 percent of LIHEAP dollars go to energy-efficiency investment.
 The rest is used for direct bill assistance for those whose needs are too immediate to focus on long-term efficiency.